C0nw0nk/Nginx-Lua-Anti-DDoS/README.md

 Ability to use lrucache as a cache storage soloution

 Ability to use shared.DICT memory as a cache storage soloution

+Ability to encrypt stored data to protect from hosting hacks and information stealing / snooping

+Ability to compress stored data to save disk/storage space/memory compression methods include LZW (LUALZW) ZSTD Zstandard etc to save petabytes in cached storage space and reduced costs.

 ## Support for Additional services